Legendrian skein algebras and Hall algebras: Introduction

 \section{Introduction}

 This work relates two different constructions of associative algebras which capture the ``quantum topology'' of Legendrian curves in contact threefolds. \begin{enumerate}[1)] \item Legendrian skein algebras \item Hall algebras of Fukaya categories of surfaces \end{enumerate} The algebras 1) are defined by imposing linear relations between curves which differ in some small ball, while 2) involves first constructing an $A_\infty$-category whose structure constants count immersed disks and then passing to its Hall algebra, a kind of decategorification.
 We relate these by constructing a natural homomorphism from 1) to 2).
 Two previous works contain evidence of a general connection between (non-Legendrian) skein algebras and Hall algebras.
 Morton--Samuelson~\cite{morton_samuelson} show that the HOMFLY-PT skein of the thickened torus is isomorphic to a specialization of Hall algebra of the elliptic curve, and Cooper--Samuelson~\cite{cooper_samuelson} give a conjectural presentation of the Hall algebra of the Fukaya category by skein-like relations.
 Our original motivation was to better understand the general theory behind these results.
+While we make progress towards this goal, some aspects still remain more mysterious, such as the appearance of the HOMFLY-PT skein relations instead of the legendrian ones.